opusno111/license_adder/README.md

 prompt: firstname:  Enter First Name Here
 prompt: lastname:  Enter Last Name Here
 ```
+**licenseType, briefDescription and firstname prompts are mandatory, headers will not be applied without all of them.**

 # Example of headers added to file types